phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanTypeInvalidTraitReturn

 ```
-Expected a class or interface (or built-in type) to be the real return type of method {METHOD} but got trait {TRAIT}
+Expected a class or interface (or built-in type) to be the real return type of {FUNCTIONLIKE} but got trait {TRAIT}
 ```

 e.g. [this issue](https://github.com/phan/phan/tree/master/tests/files/expected/0560_trait_in_param_return.php.expected#L3) is emitted when analyzing [this PHP file](https://github.com/phan/phan/tree/master/tests/files/src/0560_trait_in_param_return.php#L8).